slizbethellis/test-gatsby-blog/src/pages/blog/2017-01-04-a-beginners-guide-to-brewing-with-chemex.md

   ordeal, but once you get used to the process, it becomes a soothing ritual that's worth the effort every time.
 image: /img/chemex.jpg
+altText: Chemex coffee maker on sparse countertop with gooseneck kettle on gas range in background
 tags:
   - brewing
   - chemex